 Even though there are disagreements on where exactly in Spain flamenco was created, there’s no doubt that this is the country it originated from.
 The term itself refers to a variety of Spanish musical styles that were developed in the 19th century.

 Flamenco is an art form, that consists of three parts – cante (song), baile (dance), and toque (guitar playing).
 Each of these parts is easily recognizable for what it is, and particularly the dancers in the ruffled red gowns.

-Spain is pretty famous for its delicious and spicy dishes.
+Delicious and spicy dishes are a hallmark of Spanish cuisine.
 And one of those is paella – a rice dish that originated in Valencia.
 Spanish people view paella as a regional Valencian dish, but many non-nationals consider this to be the national dish of Spain.

 There are loads of types of paella.
 The most prominent one is the Valencian paella, which is pretty much the original recipe and the basis for all other versions.
 The authentic recipe consists of white rice, green beans, meat (usually chicken, rabbit and duck), garrofó (lima beans), saffron and rosemary.

 Another really popular version of this dish is seafood paella, which is served with seafood instead of meat.
 All seafood is served in shells, which is what makes this type of paella easily recognizable.
 This recipe is also considered authentic by Valencians, and it is particularly popular on the Mediterranean coast.

 Tapas are snacks or appetizers that are very popular in Spanish cuisine.
 They can be served hot or cold, depending on the type of food.

 Tapas are traditionally Spanish, and they are served in bars, pubs and restaurants throughout the country.
 They are popular with drinks – in fact, it is considered that the original tapas were thin slices of meat or bread, used to cover glasses of sherry between sips.
 This was done in order to protect the drinks from fruit flies.